already5chosen/softpc/half-baked/core_v5/readme.txt

-Variant 3.
+Variant 5.
-As variant 1, variant 3 is build for simplicity.
-As with variant 1, I don't expect it to have practically useful ratio between resources and performance.
+As variants 1, 3 and 4 variant 5 is build for simplicity.
+As with variant 1, 3 and 4 I don't
+expect it to have practically useful ratio between resources and performance.
+However variants 5 is likely the most practical among the 4.
-The only thing that it will likely be good is a clock rate.
+That is modification of Variant 3 that is less obsessed with clock rate.
+Achievable Fmax is lower than Variants 1 or 3 or than Altera's Nios2e core, but IPC is higher.

-The main difference vs variant 1 is use of register file with 2 32-bit read ports.
+The main difference vs variant 3 is absence of register stage between RF read and ALU/shifter.
-It means that on majority (or all) of Altera device families it will occupy 2 embedded memory blocks instead of one.
-On a plus side, this variant will be 15% faster on average and hopefully will require fewer LEs.

 The core is build around full-speed 32-bit ALU and shifter, but features almost no concurrency between pipeline stages.